BorisMolch/pfrontend-temp/content/blog/patchworld-is-now-available-on-the-meta-quest-store.md

 ---
-_template: blog_post
+author: "Patch XR"
+ctalink: ""
+ctatext: ""
+date: 2022-07-07T03:00:00Z
+description: "Now Patch’s fantastical musical worlds are available to all Meta Quest 2 users, live on the Meta Quest Store on July 7!"
+image: "/uploads/fluidechoes.jpeg"
+slug: ""
+title: "PatchWorld is now available on the Meta Quest Store"
+type: "post"
 ---

-+++
-author = "Patch XR"
-ctalink = ""
-ctatext = ""
-date = 2022-07-07T03:00:00Z
-description = "Now Patch’s fantastical musical worlds are available to all Meta Quest 2 users, live on the Meta Quest Store on July 7!" image = "/uploads/fluidechoes.jpeg" slug = "" title = "PatchWorld is now available on the Meta Quest Store" type = "post"

-+++
 ![a dj playing music with fantasy instruments in VR with PatchWorld ](/uploads/fluidechoes.jpeg)

 Thanks to all the work by our team and testers, we’re launching PatchWorld to the public.
 That means now all Meta Quest 2 users can discover our unprecedented VR toolkit for exploring musical experiences, building original, fanciful instruments, and playing full-immersion live shows.